TaiVanNgo/CTF-Write-up/picoCTF/README.md

 - `binwalk`
 - `wireshark` or `tshark -nr [file]`
 - `zsteg`
   List all the files in big folder
 - `ls -alR [file] | more` (remember to use more) grep keywords in the big folder
 - `grep [keyword] -R *`
   Find hidden files in `bmp`?
 - `steghide extract -sf [file] -p [password]`
   Others
 - `sha256sum` [what is SHA-256 checksum](./Others/what%20is%20SHA-256%20checksum.md)

+## Reverse Engineering

+`Strings -10` (-10 -> only return the results which has at least 10 characters)